 - a.
-International standards have been created by the International Liaison Committee on Resuscitation (ILCOR) for the administration of first aid and CPR. - i.
-If training resources exist within the destination, ensure they are aligned with the guidance for that region. - ii.
-If no resources exist, or if they do not meet standard, work with ILCOR standards to develop a plan to either import certified trainers or build infrastructure to accommodate training needs locally. - International standards have been created by the Wilderness Medical Society (WMS) for situations that are further from definitive care. - If training resources exist within the destination, ensure they align with this standard. - ii.
-If no resources exist, or if they do not meet standards, work with the WMS standards to develop a plan to either import certified trainers or build infrastructure to accommodate training needs locally.
+International standards have been created by the International Federation of Red Cross and Red Crescent Societies (IFRC) for the administration of first aid and CPR. - If training resources exist within your destination, make sure they align with these standards. - ii.
+If no resources exist, or if they do not meet standards, work with IFRC to create a pool of trainers to meet these standards for guides. - b.
+International standards have been created by the Wilderness Medical Society (WMS) for situations which are further from definitive care. - i.
+If training resources exist within your destination, make sure they align with these standards. - ii.
+If no resources exist, or if they do not meet standards, work with WMS to develop a plan to either import certified trainers or build infrastructure to accommodate training needs locally.